-Preparing For Your Interview
+Preparing For Your Interview Know the organization!

 The more information you have about a prospective employer, the better prepared you will be during the Interview.
 Knowing about the organization's products, trends, and employment requirements are vital to your interview preparation